glukit/blog/content/posts/introduction.md

 You'll [tell me](mailto:alexandre.normand@mygluk.it).

-It probably sucks.
-But if you think it has the potential *not* to suck, I'd be excited to hear it.
+If you think it might have potential, I'd be excited to hear it.

 Your [emails](mailto:alexandre.normand@mygluk.it) might be what fuels my next commit streak.